freicar/freicar_docs/docs/starting_charging_etc.md

 *Nominal Voltage*: The *PC battery* has 6 cells with 3.7 V nominal voltage each, that sums to a total of 22.2 V. The 2 *motor batteries* combined have 4 cells with 3.7 V nominal voltage each, that sums to a total of 14.8 V.

-*Maximum and minimum voltages*: The individual cells level shouldn’t fall below 3 V and shouldn’t exceed 4.2 V.
+*Maximum and minimum voltages*: The individual cells level shouldn’t fall below 3.2 V and shouldn’t exceed 4.2 V. However we require you to keep the individual cell voltages above 3.6V.

 **<span style="color:red">Attention!</span>**